Al-Qassim Province: Tribal conflict (1600s–1907)

-Economy and Trade Era "Al Aqilat (late 1850 and early 1900)"
+Al Aqilat era (late 1850 and early 1900)

 They represent a settled tribes and families from Najd, specifically from Al Qassim in Saudi Arabia.
 Among most important families of the Aqilat are “Aba Alkhail, Al Rumaih, Al Arfaj, Al Sugair, Al Rebdi, Al Fuzan Alsabig, Al Jarbou, Al Otaishan, Al Rawaf, Al Bati, Al Musalam, Al Sharidah, Al Assaf and Al Tuwajiri”.
 They were famous for trading primarily gold, horses especially Arabian horses, camels, clothing and food from across Arabian Peninsula.
 They traded in Kuwait, Iraq, Sham "now known Jordan, Syria" and others.
 This nickname was unique because of their distinctiveness in wearing the Aqal and their unique uniforms from the rest of the people. they were deeply known around the people of the Arabian Peninsula and the Arab world for their courage, generosity, honesty and patience over the hardships of distant travels, as they had a great impact in flourishing of economics and business around the region.
 They have known as they are heroes of Arabian region as they were first ambassador of His Majesty King Abdul Aziz.
 As the custodian of the Two Holy Mosques, King Abdullah Bin Abdulaziz, said that Al Aqilat are the best and first ambassadors to the Arabian nations in Kingdom of Saudi Arabia.
 Moreover, Crown Prince Sultan bin Abdul Aziz praised the men of Al Aqilat, as he said that they were the first to bring trade to the Kingdom of Saudi Arabia.